UCL-ARC/green-hpc-course/episodes/hardware-efficiency.md

 ### Increasing utilisation and performance

-As well as increasing the lifespan to improve the embodied carbon efficiency, we can also get more out of the HPC hardware while we have it.
+As well as increasing the lifespan to improve the embodied carbon efficiency, we can also work to make sure we get the most out of the HPC hardware while we have it.

 At a service/system level this often corresponds to maximising the usage of the service - it's better to have 100% utilisation than 20% utilisation because of the cost of embodied carbon (and also because of the fact that even idle components in HPC systems consume some electricity).